chrisowensdev/flash-cards/README.md

 ## API Reference

-I created a REST Api deployed to herkou to handle CRUD for the application using Node, Express, and MongoDB.
+I created a REST Api deployed to Heroku to handle CRUD for the application using Node, Express, and MongoDB.

 <a href="https://flash-cards-server.heroku.api">flash-cards-server.heroku.api</a>